bagherilab/ARCADE/docs/README.md

 `1_healthy_cells.xml` includes one population of healthy cells seeded at the full radius, with the radius and margin changed from the default values to 4 and 2, respectively.
 The simulation is run for 2 days.

 `1_healthy_cells_00.json` is the output of the growth profiler.
-The profiler takes profiles at intervals of 720 ticks (720 minutes) for four total timepoints over the 2 day simulation.
+The profiler takes profiles at intervals of 720 ticks (720 minutes) for five total timepoints over the 2 day simulation.
 The `init` value of `-1` indicates cell were initialized at the full radius.

-- Note that an initialization of 4 (`initialization="4"`) gives the same results
+Note that an initialization of 4 (`initialization="4"`) gives the same results.

 ### 2. random seeds